Kremlin has ‘no information’ on missing Putin critic Alexey Navalny

 “We are talking about a prisoner who was found guilty by the law and is serving the prison sentence he received.
 Any interference, including from the US, is unacceptable,” Peskov said then.

+“France considers Russia responsible for the health of its detainees, in particular political prisoners,” said French foreign ministry spokesman Christophe Lemoine.

+“The lack of news for the past several days is very worrying,” he added.

-This week, the European Union also called for Navalny’s “immediate and unconditional release from politically motivated incarceration”.
+Earlier this week, the European Union called for Navalny’s “immediate and unconditional release from politically motivated incarceration”.

 “Russia’s political leadership is responsible for his safety and health in prison for which they will be held to account,” EU foreign policy chief Josep Borrell posted on X.